abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

  /a/b/c/d/e/menu.c
  /a/b/c/d/e/min.h

-it always searchs as many directories depths as the maximum is existing in file system ,
+it always searchs as many directories depths as the maximum existing one in file system ,
 to lower the limit put -1...9 option, e.g. on search for current and 1 directory below put -2, for current and 2 directories below add -3, and so on..
 $ l -d2 *.c
-Tes@Linux /
+$ cd /
 /a/main.c

 Can be navigated in absolute path way